 Successful Project Management takes into account the following considerations:

 An agreement on the acceptable quality level of the output of the project.
 As an example, if the project is to send a person to the moon, the quality requirements would be dramatically high.

 A budget for the costs that would be incurred to deliver the project.

 An accepted time period during which the project should be completed.

-The three aspects are all related to each other and as such are set out at the beginning of the project and are tracked all through the implementation of the project.
-If there is a need to improve any one of the three elements, doing so would impact the other two elements.
+The three aspects are all related to each other and as such are set out at the beginning of the project and are tracked in project tracking software all through the implementation of the project.
+A task management platform would also be of help, If there is a need to improve any one of the three elements, doing so would impact the other two elements.

 Everyone in the organization should learn these three basic aspects of projects and define them at the beginning would help save a lot of costs, time and effort, not to mention reducing stress.

 After all, you don’t want your project to reach its final stages and then sadly realize that a whole lot of re-working needs to be done.